hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </div>

-We find it hard to build an intuition about logical division.
+It is not easy to build an intuition about logical division.
 [Jay's note](https://research.colfax-intl.com/a-note-on-the-algebra-of-cute-layouts)
 perhaps offers better intuitions for this purpose.
 However, we find it very assuring to reason about the logical division via $A$ and $B$'s singlevariate